🇬🇧 en fi 🇫🇮

 hemmotella, lelliä, pilata

-• (transitive) To ruin; to damage (something) in some way making it unfit for use. [from 16th c.]
+• (transitive) To ruin; to damage in such a way as to make undesirable or unusable. [from 16th c.]

 pilata

-• (transitive) To reveal the ending or major events of (a story etc.); to ruin (a surprise) by exposing it ahead of time.
+• (transitive) To prematurely reveal major events or the ending of (a story etc.); to ruin (a surprise) by exposing ahead of time as a spoiler.

 spoilata